luapower/nw/nw.md

 ### `win:state() -> state`

-Get the window's full state string, eg. 'visible maximized active'.
+Get the window's full state string which can contain the words 'visible', 'active', 'minimized', 'maximized', 'fullscreen'.

 ### `win:changed(old_state, new_state)`